 When its first input argument is a structure, audiorecordset adds or changes fields which correspond to the name/value pairs which follow.
-Here is the list of permissible options:

 Name Default Meaning

 SampleRate 44100 sample rate in Hz

 Stereo true true for stereo, false for mono

 Default values may be different on platforms with limited audio capabilities.